ibm-cloud-docs/power-iaas/connecting-ibmi-port.md

 ---

-{:shortdesc: .shortdesc}
-{:screen: .screen}
-{:codeblock: .codeblock}
-{:pre: .pre}
-{:tip: .tip}
-{:note: .note}
-{:important: .important}
-{:deprecated: .deprecated}
-{:external: target="_blank" .external}
+{{site.data.keyword.attribute-definition-list}}

 # Connecting to an IBM i virtual machine (VM)
 {: #connect-ibmi}

+[On Cloud]{: tag-blue}

 Learn how to connect to an IBM i VM after configuring your system.
-Make sure to review [Configuring your IBM i virtual machine (VM)](/docs/power-iaas?topic=power-iaas-configuring-ibmi) before connecting to an IBM i VM.
+Make sure to review [Configuring your IBM i virtual machine (VM)](/docs/allowlist/power-iaas?topic=power-iaas-configuring-ibmi) before connecting to an IBM i VM.
 {: shortdesc}

-For a complete list of firewall ports that are available for IBM i VMs, see [Network security](/docs/power-iaas?topic=power-iaas-network-security).
-If you plan on ordering [Direct Link Connect on Classic](/docs/power-iaas?topic=power-iaas-ordering-direct-link-connect) or already have it, port forwarding is not needed.
+For a complete list of firewall ports that are available for IBM i VMs, see [Network security](/docs/allowlist/power-iaas?topic=power-iaas-network-security).
+If you plan on ordering [Direct Link Connect on Classic](/docs/allowlist/power-iaas?topic=power-iaas-ordering-direct-link-connect) or already have it, port forwarding is not needed.
 {: important}

 ## Installing and configuring IBM i Access Client Solutions (ACS)